Berenice Abbott: Approach to photography

 Abbott was part of the straight photography movement, which stressed the importance of photographs being unmanipulated in both subject matter and developing processes.
 She also disliked the work of pictorialists who had become popular during a substantial span of her career, leaving her work without support from this school of photographers.
 Most of Abbott's work was influenced by what she described as her unhappy and lonely childhood.
 This gave her the strength and determination to follow her dreams.

 Throughout her career, Abbott's photography was very much a reflection of the rise in development of technology and society.
 Her works documented and extolled the New York landscape.
 This was guided by her belief that a modern-day invention such as the camera deserved to document the 20th century.
+Abbott identified how photography, in particular science photography, could act as a friendly interpreter of the world to laymen and women.
+She accomplished this task through her photo book on Changing New York that summarized the city's modern transformation, and her science photography.
+Her ability to capture scientific subjects and endow them with popular appeal and scientific correctness enabled her to make physics visually comprehensible.

+Documentary style

+The conviction that photography should act as an honest visual record of the world was at the heart of Berenice Abbott's documentary style.
+This idea is best illustrated by her most famous body of work, Changing New York (1935–1939).
+During the Great Depression, the Federal Art Project sponsored the creation of the series, which chronicled New York City's swift urban change.
+The human scale of city life, the consequences of modernity on the urban landscape, and the contrasts between old and new buildings were all depicted in Abbott's images.
+She presented her scenes with clarity and impartiality by using natural lighting, careful composition, and acute focus instead of romanticizing or dramatizing her topics.

+Both her love for Eugène Atget, whose work she conserved and encouraged, and her experience as a portrait photographer informed Abbott's documentary style.
+Her concentration on modern realities and the aesthetic conflicts of progress, however, made her vision uniquely her own.
+Abbott helped to establish the documentary genre as a means of historical preservation and public involvement by showcasing via Changing New York and subsequent initiatives how documentary photography could be both artistic and socially significant.